FlyingBBQ/meson_embedded/README.md

 Make is still a powerfull tool, but implementing non-recursive Make for large projects, especially with multiple targets, becomes complex, and maintaining it is a nightmare.

 Goals of this project:
-- [x] Build speed is king
+* Build speed is king
-- [ ] Configuring and maintaining the build system should take minimal time
+* Configuring and maintaining the build system should take minimal time
-- [ ] Cross-platform support (windows/linux)
+* Cross-platform support (Linux/Windows)
+* Easy integration of submodules or third-party software
+* Includes tools for testing and analyzing code
+* Wel documented

+Features:
 - [x] Cross-compiling
-- [x] Easy integration of submodules or third-party software
-- [x] Includes unit test framework
+- [x] Unit testing framework
+- [ ] Code coverage
+- [ ] Static code analysis
 - [x] Documentation with doxygen
 - [ ] Auto-formatting code
+- [ ] Dockerfile for dependencies
+- [ ] Jenkinsfile

 **[Back to top](#table-of-contents)**